 Martin County participates in the NFIP's Community Rating System (CRS), which is a voluntary program that recognizes and encourages communities to adopt and implement flood protection activities that exceed the requirements of the NFIP.
 Each participating community is reviewed every year by the Florida Department of Emergency Management (FDEM) to recertify that it is still practicing and implementing the activities that were used to determine its Class rating.
 Every fifth year, FEMA performs a more thorough review to verify that the community is still practicing and implementing the activities that were used to determine its Class rating.
 It is during FEMA's five-year review that a community can increase or decrease its rating.
 CRS ratings start at Class 10; policy holders in communities with this rating do not receive discounts in their flood insurance premiums.
-CRS ratings end at Class 1; policy holders in communities with this rating can receive discounts up to 45%.
-Martin County has a Class 6 rating; policy holders in Martin County receive discounts up to 20%.
+CRS ratings end at Class 1; policy holders in communities with this rating; policy holders in Communities at Class 6 rating; policy holders in Martin County receive discounts up to 20%.
 Martin County's five-year review will occur in 2021.